John-Cassidy/eShopping/README.md

 ## Angular

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.

 The front-end application is built with Angular v17 standalone option that allows the application to use Standalone Components.

 [Article on Standalone Components](https://angular.io/guide/standalone-components)